rodcerqcsar/rothko_painting/README.md

 ## 💻 Projeto

-CSS and the Box Model to create your own Rothko-style rectangular art pieces..
+CSS and Box Model to create our own Rothko-style rectangular art pieces..

 ---